flowlink/quickbooks_desktop_integration/README.md

 * **get_inventories**: Gets inventories from QuickBooks
 * **get_inventorywithsites**: Gets inventories by Site from QuickBooks

+* **get_notifications**: Retrieves succes and failure notifications from previous requests
+* **healthcheck**: Runs a check to see when the last time the QBWC connected with this integration.
+Returns an error if the amount of time is past a certain threshold

 ### add_orders

 The `add_orders` hook creates a Sales Order in QB for each order.